adopted-ember-addons/ember-launch-darkly/README.md

 ### Default variation state

 By default a call to `variation` will return `false` if, for some reason, it can't get the true value of the feature flag.
 Therefore, it's important that variations are always used in the positive, ie, if the flag is enabled, perform new logic and if it's disabled, revert to the existing logic.

+The underlying Launch Darkly client provides the capability to specify what that default value is but we believe it's much easier to reason about feature flags if the default is always the same and you create your flags in such a way that enabling a flag is enabling the new state of the application.
+Therefore, this addon sets the default to `false` by design.

+## TODO

+- Implement support for `secure` mode
+- Implement event source polyfill